 How to Roll Out and Roll Back Changes in Stage

-How to roll out and roll back changes with the ClusterStagedUpdateRun API
+How to roll out and roll back changes with staged update APIs

-This how-to guide demonstrates how to use ClusterStagedUpdateRun to rollout resources to member clusters in a staged manner and rollback resources to a previous version.
+This how-to guide demonstrates how to use staged updates to rollout resources to member clusters in a staged manner and rollback resources to a previous version.
+We’ll cover both cluster-scoped and namespace-scoped approaches to serve different organizational needs.

 Prerequisite